 - prior to disbursement.

 You have 30 days to accept the loan from the time it has been approved.
 The lender will instruct you on how to accept the terms of the loan.
 The lender will send another disclosure form 3 days (6 days if by postal mail) prior to loan disbursement.
 You will have 3 days to contact your lender to cancel the disbursement.

-You must complete a Self Certification Form and are responsible for returning the form to your lender.
+You must complete a Self Certification Form and are responsible for returning the form to your lender (not Doane).

 Your loan cannot be disbursed until the Self Certification Form is returned to your lender and all loan requirements have been met.